Magnetization process and ordering of the $S=1/2$ pyrochlore magnet in a field

-We close by contrasting the $\frac12$ pleateau to the kagome ice plateau mentioned in the introduction.
-In a real spin-orbit coupled pyrochlore, an Ising anisotropy needs to go along with non-collinear easy axes: the local easy axis is the $[111]$ direction joining a site with the centres of its tetrahedra.
-This turns a uniform applied magnetic field into a staggered Zeeman fields according to the sublattice \cite{Moessner_relief}; as mentioned above, when applied along a $[111]$ direction, it polarises the triangular planes more strongly than the kagome ones, as the easy axes projections differ by a factor of 3.
+We close by contrasting the $1/2$ plateau to the kagom\'{e} ice plateau mentioned in the introduction.
+In a real pyrochlore material with spin-orbit coupling, an Ising anisotropy needs to go along with non-collinear easy axes: the local easy axis is the $[111]$ direction joining a site with the centers of its tetrahedrons.
+This turns a uniform applied magnetic field into a staggered Zeeman field according to the sublattice \cite{Moessner_relief}; as mentioned above, when applied along a $[111]$ direction, it polarizes the triangular planes more strongly than the kagom\'{e} ones, as the easy axes projections differ by a factor of 3.
 We find it most intriguing that this general setting arises for the $S=1/2$ Heisenberg plateau by spontaneous rather than explicit symmetry breaking, and the question of interpolating between the two immediately poses itself.
-Note that the two cases differ considerably in (non-symmetry) `details': the triangular layers are strongly positively polarised in kagome ice, in contrast to their weak {\it negative} polarisation in the Heisenberg $S=1/2$ plateau.
+Note that the two cases differ considerably in (non-symmetry) `details': the triangular layers are strongly positively polarised in kagom\'{e} ice, in contrast to their weak {\it negative} polarization in the Heisenberg $S=1/2$ plateau.

 There clearly remains much further scope for studying the highly frustrated quantum magnets in $d=3$ with and without applied fields, and for the foreseeable future, recent technological progress promises to yield previously inaccessible interesting data such as those underpinning the present article.